Costa Rica 7 days itinerary

 Editor's tip: Don't forget to walk to a 'mirador'.
 This is a viewpoint with beautiful views of the Arenal volcano and the lake.

-You can’t visit Arenal Volcano without visiting the natural hot springs.
+You can't visit this area without visiting the natural hot springs of Arenal.
 Most of these natural thermal pools are located in resorts and hotels, although you don’t necessarily have to stay at one of the resorts to access the pools.
 You can also purchase a day pass.

 If you’ve spent the day hiking through the national park, it’s nice to relax in the warm, mineral-rich waters of a hot spring.
 There are even spas in Arenal National Park where you can spend a few hours being pampered to truly unwind.